Styyx1/Ruvaak-Readme/README.md

 - SkyUI
 - Precision
 - Swiftly Order Squad (hotkey is set for gamepad so you need to change that for kb&m; D-Pad right is the default key on Gamepad)
-- I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable
+- I recommend to look at 'Breakable Equipment' to flag any lantern as unbreakable

 Afterwards, activate ``Shadow of Skyrim`` in its MCM by **clicking into the general tab** and adjust to your liking.
 ![SOS General Page](https://github.com/chri3i/Ruvaak-Readme/blob/main/.github/ShadowOfSkyrimGeneralPage.png)